-Antifungal susceptibility tests are performed on fungi causing disease especially if the infection is invasive, relapsing or failing therapy, when inherent or acquired resistance is a possibility or when susceptibility cannot reliably be predicted from the species identification alone.
-Antifungal susceptibility testing (AFST) is also important for resistance surveillance, epidemiological studies and for comparison of the in vitro activity of new and existing agents.
+Antifungal susceptibility tests are performed on fungi causing disease especially when infections are invasive, relapsing or failing therapy, when inherent or acquired resistance is a possibility or when susceptibility cannot reliably be predicted from the species identification alone.
+Antifungal susceptibility testing (AFST) is also important in resistance surveillance, epidemiological studies and for comparison of the in vitro activity of new and existing agents.

-Dilution methods are used to establish the minimum inhibitory concentrations (MICs) of antimicrobial agents: They are the reference methods for antimicrobial susceptibility testing, and are mainly used: to establish the activity of new antifungal agents, to confirm the susceptibility of organisms that give equivocal results in other test formats (such as commercial tests), and to determine the susceptibility of organisms where other test formats may be unreliable or not yet validated.
-In dilution tests, fungi are evaluated for their ability to produce sufficient growth in microdilution plate wells of broth culture media containing serial dilutions of the antimicrobial agents (broth microdilution).
+Dilution methods are used to establish the minimum inhibitory concentrations (MICs) of antimicrobial agents.
+They are the reference methods for antimicrobial susceptibility testing and are mainly used: to establish the activity of new antimicrobial agents, to confirm the susceptibility of organisms that give equivocal results in other test formats (such as commercial susceptibility tests), and to determine the susceptibility of organisms where other test formats may be unreliable or not yet validated (which is still a common scenario for susceptibility testing of moulds).
+In dilution tests, fungi are tested for their ability to produce sufficient growth in microdilution plate wells of broth culture media containing serial dilutions of the antimicrobial agents (broth microdilution).

-The antifungal MIC is defined as the lowest concentration, recorded in mg/L, of an agent that inhibits the growth of a fungus to a predefined degree (e.g. 50%, 90%, or complete growth inhibition).
+The antifungal MIC is defined as the lowest concentration, recorded in mg/L, of an agent that inhibits the growth of a fungus.
 The MIC informs about the susceptibility or resistance of the organism to the antifungal agent, which can help in treatment decisions.